learn-co-students/js-async-ice-and-fire-fetch-lab-nyc-fe-skills-120418/README.md

 **JSON** is a language-agnostic way of formatting data.
 If we send a web request to the Game of Thrones API, it will return to us a JSON collection of data.
-With just one easy line of code, we can tell JavaScript to treat that JSON collection as a nested hash.
+With just one easy line of code, we can tell JavaScript to treat that JSON collection as a nested JavaScript object.
 In this way, large and complicated amounts of data can be shared across platforms.

 ## Objective